Muqsit/CustomSizedInvMenu/README.md

 # CustomSizedInvMenu
-To be able to build custom-sized `InvMenu` instances, you must install the [tedo0627/InventoryUIResourcePack](https://github.com/tedo0627/InventoryUIResourcePack) resource pack on your server.
+Now to be able to build custom-sized [`InvMenu`](https://github.com/muqsit/InvMenu) instances, you no longer need to install the [`tedo0627/InventoryUIResourcePack`](https://github.com/tedo0627/InventoryUIResourcePack) resource pack on your server as new version has it built into the plugin.
+However, you need to install the virion [`libBedrock`](https://github.com/NhanAZ/libBedrock) to your server so that errors do not occur during use

 A custom-sized InvMenu provides several advantages over traditional ways of displaying menus (`InvMenu::TYPE_CHEST`, `InvMenu::TYPE_DOUBLE_CHEST`):
 1. **Dynamic:** To create a menu that can hold `n` items, you need not know the size of a chest or a double chest inventory.
 Instead, simply create a menu of the preferred size: `CustomSizedInvMenu::create(n)`.